‘General Hospital’ Friday Flashback: It’s A Triple Carly Presence Along With A Glimpse Of Emily

 This rerun originally aired on the 51st anniversary of General Hospital.
 It also included a fun tribute to the various women who have portrayed Carly Corinthos over the years.

-While Laura Wright plays Carly now, and has for quite a few years, she wasn’t the first actress in the role.
-Sarah Joy Brown originated the role in 1986 and Tamara Braun stepped in beginning in 2001.
-Jennifer Bransford briefly portrayed Carly in 2005 and Laura started that same year and has been in the gig ever since.
+While Laura Wright plays Carly now, and has, for quite a few years, she wasn’t the first actress in the role.
+Sarah Joy Brown originated the character in 1986 and Tamara Braun stepped in beginning in 2001.
+Jennifer Bransford briefly portrayed Carly in 2005, and Laura started that same year, having played the role ever since.

 Can you handle this?????
 Hell Yeah Haaa #Carlyskickass pic.twitter.com/IS7sdE0S4b